 “That’s a surprise, she smiled, I live in T.O.”

 Sam stalled a little and breathed an impatient sigh.
-She liked him for reasons she was not sure of, and of course, he had a point, she was not willing to reveal how lucky she felt just to have met him on the dance floor.
-Was it really that big of a risk considering she was still aching for Jacques?
+She liked him for reasons she was not sure of, and of course, he had a point.
+She was not willing to reveal how lucky she felt just to have met him on the dance floor.
+Was it really that big a risk considering she was still aching for Jacques?
 She pulled away because their conversation had become awkward with ears overhearing their obvious struggle.
 Armand grew emotional because of her hesitations, clinging to her hand, he tugged and she allowed him to drag her out the front door and around a corner of the building, into the shadows.

 He ran his warm hand from her knee to the top of her thigh.
 “You have the best legs for dancing.
 I mean that.”